Marfung37/hold-generalizer/README.md

 ## Options

   `-h,--help` - Print this help message and exit
-  `--sf,--sfinder-file` [sfinder.jar] REQUIRED  - File path to a sfinder.jar file
+  `--sf,--sfinder-file` REQUIRED  - File path to a sfinder.jar file
   `-c,--command` REQUIRED  command to run sfinder with (path or cover)
   `--hold` REQUIRED - number of hold
   `--fp,--field-path` [input/field.txt] - file path to field file